islandjoe/contacts/README.md

 A ReactJS app that stores contact list consisting of name, email, and phone number.
-For this implementation, it uses JSON placeholder API service from https://jsonplaceholder.typicode.com/ to populate the app with entries.
+For this implementation, it uses JSON placeholder API service from https://jsonplaceholder.typicode.com/ for the purpose of populating the app with entries.

 ![](public/contacts.png)